 Since veneers cover a variety of cosmetic issues, the cost depends on the extremity of the case and can vary.
 At Precision Dental, we offer resources for our patients to make sure that your dental care stays within your budget.
-We are committed to providing compassionate care, and part of our service is making sure that money never comes between our patients and their dental health.
+We are committed to providing compassionate care in Bowling Green, and part of our service is making sure that money never comes between our patients and their dental health.

 Veneers are a popular cosmetic option because they can cover such a wide variety of cosmetic issues.
 If you are dealing with chipped, stained, misaligned, worn down, uneven or abnormally spaced teeth, this permanent option may be right for you.
 Because the procedure is minimally invasive, this treatment is good for patients who may be afraid of dental surgery or needles.
 Call us today to set up a consultation with Dr. Packard!